Murō-ji

-Its five storied pagoda is one of the oldest standing pagodas in Japan, dating its construction to the 9th century.

 History

-While legend has it that the temple was founded by the monk En no Gyōja by order of Emperor Tenmu, and later restored by Kūkai, an extant record kept by the temple, Murō-ji ryaku engi (室生寺略縁起), tells that a successful ritual in respect of a local dragon spirit to cure Prince Yamabe (later Emperor Kanmu)'s illness made the imperial court order a monk from the nearby temple of Kōfuku-ji, named Kenkyō (賢璟), to construct a new temple on the site.
+While legend has it that the temple was founded by the monk En no Gyōja by order of Emperor Tenmu, and later restored by Kūkai, an extant record kept by the temple, (室生寺略縁起, Murō-ji ryaku engi), tells that a successful ritual in respect of a local dragon spirit to cure Prince Yamabe (later Emperor Kanmu)'s illness made the imperial court order a monk from the nearby temple of Kōfuku-ji, named Kenkyō (賢璟), to construct a new temple on the site.

-Historically, the temple acted as a place of worship for a Japanese dragon spirit associated with Ryūjin known as Zennyo Ryūō (善如龍王), and rain prayer offerings were traditionally held there.
-The numerous caves spread around Mount Murō were believed to be carved out by said dragon, and are still considered sacred.
+Historically, the temple acted as a place of worship for a Japanese dragon spirit associated with Ryūjin known as Zennyo Ryūō, and rain prayer offerings were traditionally held there.
+The numerous caves spread around Mount Murō were believed to be carved out by the dragon, and are still considered sacred.

 During most of its history, Murō-ji was a subtemple of Kōfuku-ji, from the nearby city of Nara.
-Monks from Kofuku-ji were regularly sent to Murō-ji for summer prayer retreats, or sanrō (参龍), until its separation in 1694.
-The Ryūketsu Shrine used to be part of the Murō-ji complex until 1868, as efforts were made to separate Shinto and Buddhist institutions.
+Monks from Kofuku-ji were regularly sent to the temple for summer prayer retreats (参龍, sanrō) until its separation in 1694.
+The Shinto Ryūketsu Shrine used to be part of the temple complex until 1868, as efforts were made to separate Shinto and Buddhist institutions.